-In April 2017, Helen never thought a trip to the doctor for an odd feeling in her arm would end with a diagnosis of Parkinson’s.
-However, from that day on, with the help of her supportive husband, a remarkable movement specialist neurologist, and some internet exploring, Helen has built an all-encompassing care program focused around healthy living: lots of exercise, yoga, friends, diet, and sleep.
+In April 2017, I never imagined a trip to the doctor for an odd feeling in my arm would end with a diagnosis of Parkinson’s.
+However, from that day on, with the help of my supportive husband, a remarkable movement disorder specialist, and some internet exploring, I have built an all-encompassing care program focused on healthy living: lots of exercise, yoga, friends, diet, and sleep.

-Helen became an Ambassador as a way of paying back the support she has received in all aspects of her life.
-She is excited by the opportunity to expand her Parkinson’s community with this role and the opportunity to encourage people with Parkinson’s that they can do “it,” no matter what “it” is.
+I became an Ambassador to pay back the support I have received in all aspects of my life.
+I stay excited by the opportunity to expand my Parkinson’s community with this role and the opportunity to encourage people with Parkinson’s that they can do “it,” no matter what “it” is.